DavidCLarkin/MovieRecommender/README.md

   ~0.3 milliseconds.

 Testing:
   Testing negatives of weights so that it can't be negative, tested various getters and setters for the Term class, and the TermList class to return the ArrayList.
-Also tested algorithms for the AutoComplete interface while being implemented.
+Also tested algorithms for the AutoComplete interface while being implemented, both in QuickAutocomplete and BruteAutocomplete.
+The tests are essentially the same for each one.